home » photo, 35mm slide & negative scanning services reviews

 Organize Your Pictures, Slides and Negatives for Scanning

 Collect all your prints, slides and negatives.
 Don't forget the ones in albums.
 I was looking for some college photos that I wanted to scan and upload to my FaceBook page, but found they had faded and discolored terribly.
 Perfect candidates for a professional scanning company.
-ScanCafe and ScanDigital will even accept whole albums as well as scrapbook pages, large format prints and APS film.
-If you have hundreds of slides you want to convert, inn most cases you can even leave slide carousels intact, for a small fee.
+ScanDigital will even accept whole albums as well as scrapbook pages, large format prints and APS film.
+If you have hundreds of slides you want to convert, in most cases you can even leave slide carousels intact, for a small fee.
 The scanning service will remove the slides, scan them and replace them.

 Packing Your Items for Scanning